 The number of cases of Coronavirus appear to be levelling off in the Kingston Frontenac, Lennox & Addington area, however that is not the case in all areas of our region.
 On recommendations from the Leeds, Grenville & Lanark District Health Unit, Mac Johnson Wildlife Area in the City of Brockville will remain closed at this time.
 Staff and health officials will be monitoring local information closely and consider next steps and possible re-opening of these properties over the next few weeks.

 the following measures are being put in place in order to facilitate a safe and appropriate “re-opening” of these areas.
 Additional signage and restrictions will be implemented over the coming week.

 - All trail users MUST practice physical distancing of at least two (2) metres between yourself and other users, both on the trails and in parking areas;

 - Parking lots in certain areas will be reduced to limit visitor volume, please park in designated areas and adhere to no-parking signage (particularly at entrances, access roads and along municipal roads);

 - All visitors must refrain from gathering in groups of five or more at any one time;

-- All conservation area amenities (touch points) remain closed, this includes washrooms/privies, picnic benches, boardwalks, pavilions, benches, and beaches; and
+- All conservation area amenities (touch points) remain closed, this includes washrooms/privies, some boardwalks (notices posted), and beaches; and

 - Please be kind and act responsibly.